bitrise-io/bitrise-oauth/README.md

 ```

 The available `ValidatorOption`s are the following:
-- `WithBaseURL(url string)` overrides the base URL of the authentication service.
+- `WithBaseURL(url string) ValidatorOption` overrides the base URL of the authentication service.

 - `WithSignatureAlgorithm(sa jose.SignatureAlgorithm) ValidatorOption` overrides the encryption/decription algorithm of the *JWT*.